Support and Resistance Indicators with a Trading Strategy

 Wolfe Waves are a naturally occurring trading pattern present in all financial markets.
 Originally discovered by an S&P500 trader named Bill Wolfe, Wolfe Waves work a bit like Elliot Waves, albeit there are some differences in charting techniques.
 Patterns identified as Wolfe Waves are natural and reliable reversal patterns, present in all markets and timeframes.

 A Five-Wave Pattern

-The Wolfe Wave consists of a 1-2-3-4-5 wave formation, with 2 and 4 being the retracement waves seen in the Wolfe Wave formation.
-The Wolfe Wave traders distinguish two different types of Wolfe Waves – strict waves and modified waves.
+The Wolfe Wave consists of a 1-2-3-4-5 wave formation, with 2 and 4 referring to the retracement waves seen in the Wolfe Wave formation.
+Wolfe Wave traders distinguish between two different types of Wolfe Waves – strict waves and modified waves.

 Strict Wolfe Waves are charted by using these rules: